Difference between Indirect and Immediate Addressing Modes

 Example: Add 8 to the accumulator.

-Now let’s compare Direct and Immediate Addressing Modes.
+Now let’s compare Indirect and Immediate Addressing Modes.